-Now that students have transitioned to online/ remote coursework, we wanted to give you a few tips on how to succeed in your classes.
+Tips for Online StudiesMany of you have taken hybrid or online courses this fall.
 Connecting to your instructors, your peers, and your other KGSP students is key!
 A feeling of connection with one's instructor is crucial for perseverance, satisfaction, and motivation.
 Be on the lookout for tools like discussion boards, video discussion groups, daily learning buddy check-ins, and open video office hours in all of your courses.
+Other tips include:

 Students Who Succeed in Online Courses Focus on Three Key Areas

-Even though your classes have moved online, it is just as important to maximize tutoring and other academic support.
+Even in an online environment, it is just as important to maximize tutoring and other academic support.
 Tutoring gives you the individualized attention that you may not get in your online classes.
 Especially now, tutoring can help you stay on track in your courses.
 Remember that KGSP has funds set aside to help you pay for any tutoring fees.
 Here are a few websites that will help you connect with a qualified tutor!

 Avoiding Cyber Scams in the Age of COVID-19